 Some states require that a confidentiality and invention agreement have exceptions.
 This usually includes exceptions for employees who did not use company time, intellectual property, or resources in creating their own invention.
 Failure to include this exception is often fatal to the contract if a state requires exceptions.

 Many CIIA’s include non-compete clauses as well.
 These state that the worker is not allowed to go into business in the same industry for a certain period of time after leaving the company.
 This helps prevent inventions created during their employment from being taken to another competitor or to start their own business.

-Non-competes have very specific legal requirements in many jurisdictions in order to be enforceable.
-In certain professions, a non-compete may be against public policy and unenforceable as a result.
-Make sure that your agreement is analyzed by an attorney to ensure it is enforceable.
+Non-competes have very specific legal requirements in many jurisdictions to be enforceable.
+In certain professions, a non-compete may be against public policy and unenforceable.
+Make sure that an attorney analyzes your agreement to ensure it is enforceable.